-1.1.1.
-To produce the design tools, outlined in the Product Goals, which will make up a working prototype Dimensional Design Environment for in-house development work by IOSG.

-1.1.2.
-To evaluate and study the use of Dimensional Design and compare it with other design techniques.
+- 1.1.1.
+To produce a working prototype Dimensional Design Editor to demonstrate: a) interactive tree editing of Dimensional Designs, and b) interactive syntax driven editing of Designs. - NOT 1.1.2.
+To evaluate and study the use of Dimensional Design and compare it with other design techniques. - 1.1.3.

-1.1.3.
 To provide a basis for a decision on whether to take the work on Dimensional Design further.